 Skip to Adding the folder(s)

-Not everyone working with webhelp publishes the output but to use ZoomSearch, it does make the workflow easier.
+Not everyone working with webhelp publishes the output but to use Zoom, it does make the workflow easier.

 What's the difference between generating and publishing?